coltskeen/coltskeen/README.md

 I am a Full Stack Software Engineer, and I love designing and building web applications using both front and backend development tools.
 I am a soon to be Army Veteran pursing what I love most: building simple and elegant software solutions.
 Oh and did I mention that I love Tolkien's works?
 Check out my favorite application: The Tolkien Daily at https://tolkien-inspiration.herokuapp.com/.
 Forthcoming features will include: The Greatest Adventure Mini Game and A Walk Down Tolkien Lane.

-'Nough about me - check out my Linked-In if you're in to that sort of thing.
+'Nough about me - check out my Linked-In below if you're in to that sort of thing.

 Skills: NODE JS / EXPRESS / JS / HTML / CSS / POSGRESQL / SQLITE